SteveSuv/remix-t3-stack/README.md

 - request with permission controll by `trpc middlewares`
 - deploy to `docker` or `vercel`
 - support dark mode by `useAppTheme`
+- use `prisma` to keep type safe with db
 - toast request error automatically
 - always use latest remix features